Lee-zix/Lee-zix.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at Institute of Computing Technology, Chinese Academy of Sciences, advised by Prof. Xueqi Cheng.
+I am a PhD student at CAS Key Lab of Network Data Science and Technology (directed by Xueqi Cheng and Jiafeng Guo), Institute of Computing Technology, Chinese Academy of Sciences.
+My advisor is Prof. Xiaolong Jin.
-My current research interest include: script learning, knowledge graph and natural language processing.
+My current research interest include: knowledge graph, natural language processing.

 Education
 ======
-- B.S. in Computer Science, Zhejiang University, 2016
+- B.S. in Computer Science, Shandong University, 2016
-- M.S. in Computer Science, Institute of Computing Technology, Chinese Academy of Sciences, 2018
 - Ph.D in Computer Science, Institute of Computing Technology, Chinese Academy of Sciences, 2022 (expected)